digitalmediabremen/documents/Directions_for_Technical_Documentations_of_Installations_and_Tech_Riders.md

 - does it interfere with surrounding works?
 - does it needs its own acoustic space?

-### Installation
-- materials like tools, monitor, tables, charis needed for the installation preocess.

 ### Transport Requirements
 - consider different transport option